-CESI is looking to fill five student positions for the Fall 2018 and Winter 2019 semesters!
-Students will work within our Research Shop and Knowledge Mobilization programs on roles related to design, communications, and research.
+CESI is hiring!
+We are looking for fill student positions for the Summer and Fall 2019 semesters.
+Students will work within our Research Shop program on roles related to research and communications.

 We are specifically recruiting for the following positions:

 Guelph Lab Facilitator Sam Laban wrote a piece in the newest issue of Municipal World (March 2019).
 In Trusting Residents: How building trust and sharing power can generate value for a community, Sam discusses what happens when municipalities entrust groups of residents with the management of public spaces or infrastructure.
 These experiments, he suggests, often dramatically improve or regenerate public spaces.

 CESI and the John F. Wood Centre are inviting expressions of interest from community organizations looking to launch (or grow) an early-stage social entreprise in Guelph-Wellington to participate in the upcoming cycle of the Sandbox program.
 The Sandbox pairs interdisciplinary teams of students with community organizations in order to grow their entreprise, supported by seed funding, training and mentorship.